informationgrid/ingrid-editor/docs/Start.md

   - `errorText` A custom error text that could presented to the user.
 Variables of the form `${variable}` will be replaced by the value of the appropriate key if present in data.
   - `data` An optional key-value map used to customize the error text.
+  - `stackTrace` The stack trace of the exception (only if it was an unexpected exception).

-  The `statusCode` value will be used as the HTTP response code, while `errorId`, `errorCode`, `errorText` and `data` will be send as JSON encoded string inside the response body.
+  The `statusCode` value will be used as the HTTP response code, while `errorId`, `errorCode`, `errorText`, `data` and `stackTrace` will be send as JSON encoded string inside the response body.

 - `ServerException` is the base class for all exceptions that occur while processing a valid request to the REST API.